 - "Standard V-8 has plenty of guts to get the big truck moving." -- Car and Driver

 - "The automatic transmission features a tow/haul mode and manual-shift capability, but gearchanges can be awkward using the controls on the column-mounted shifter." -- Edmunds (2012)

 - "With a 6.2-liter V-8 under the hood, matched to the latest six-speed automatic transmission, you could tow a 7,600-pound trailer.
 And with 403 horsepower, you could probably surprise some punks at the drag strip." -- Cars.com (2007)

 Handling and Braking

-Reviewers applaud the Escalade EXT for delivering a comfortable, controlled ride that is sometimes atypical of full-size, truck-based SUVs.
-While it has a composed ride, the EXT is a heavy vehicle, and some critics mention this heft means that handling and steering are truck-like, with one reviewer referring to the around-town ride as “clumsy.”
-Little is said about the Escalade’s brakes, but one reviewer mentions that the brakes have a good feel to them.
+Reviewers applaud the Escalade EXT for delivering a comfortable, controlled ride, which is sometimes atypical of full-size, truck-based SUVs.
+While it has a composed ride, the EXT is a heavy vehicle, and some critics mention this heft means that handling and steering are truck-like.
+One reviewer refers to the around-town ride as “clumsy.”
+One reviewer mentions that the brakes have a good feel to them.
 For 2013, the Escalade EXT gets revised grade braking performance, a transmission feature that helps control vehicle speed on downhill grades without wearing out the brakes.
 Unlike most pickup trucks, the Escalade EXT comes standard with a full-time all-wheel drive system.

 - "For such a huge vehicle that uses traditional body-on-frame construction, Escalade rides very comfortably.
 ESV and EXT (which is based on the ESV) ride more smoothly than the standard-length wagon on account of their longer wheelbases." -- Consumer Guide